Phyllis Orzalli, Visual Artist & Designer

-My life as a visual communication designer & artist has been and continues to be the most amazing and satisfying adventure one could have.
+My life as a visual artist & designer has been and continues to be the most amazing and satisfying adventure one could have.

 Here’s my story…